 Benin, Central African Republic, Eswatini, Uganda, Zambia, Zimbabwe.

 ARC Members are the National Centres and Associates from:

-Australia, Bangladesh, India, Indonesia, Japan, Korea (Republic of), Malaysia, Nepal, Singapore.
+Australia, Bangladesh, India, Indonesia, Japan, Korea (Republic of), Malaysia, New Zealand, Singapore.

 CARA Region - CARIBBEAN AND CENTRAL AMERICAN REGIONAL ALLIANCE

 AITA/AITA asbl Council agreed in March 2016 to merge the CARA and CEARA Regions.

 CARA Members are the AITA/IATA Members and Associates from:

 Cuban AITA/IATA National Centre 8 No. 469 e/n 21 y 19 Plaza Ciudad, Havana Cuba

 Telephone: +53 783 209 493

 International theatre co-operation is a kind of paradox: we participate in festivals, workshops and other international events because we are looking for difference, but what we find is the awareness that we are all equal: that we are equal in sincerity, in our desire to discover new worlds through the theatre, that every one of us are looking for what is best in each one of us and we present it to the rest of the world.
 And by that we can make it just a little more beautiful.